Signal in a nutshell.

-Understanding what affects your signal.
+What affects your signal.

-speeds you can expect on our network here.
+If you're interested in the numbers, you can find out more about the speeds you can expect on our network here.

-You can also report a problem with the network online, use our coverage checker tool to check indoor and outdoor network coverage near you, or tweet @ThreeUKSupport to ask us about issues and maintenance that might be affecting you.
+You can also report a problem with the network online.
+Use our coverage checker tool to check indoor and outdoor network coverage near you, or tweet @ThreeUKSupport to ask us about issues and maintenance that might be affecting you.